Ambiwlans/SmarterAutoMod/README.md

 ### Prerequisites

+No programming, advanced stats, or machine learning knowledge is needed to use this bot!

+You will need:

+- A computer or server that can run continuously with a few hundred MB of ram and drive space.
+- Experience running scripts, tweaking config files or a willingness to figure it out
+- Some time to spend tuning the settings for your sub reddit (though it should work OK out of the box with defaults)
+- Mod access to a subreddit that gets a [few hundred comments a day](https://subredditstats.com/) (to ensure enough data to learn from)

 This is a python 3.7 project.
 In addition, you will need to ensure you have the following packages installed (via pip or otherwise):

 - praw